official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 “I spoke to the AG to make it clear that we do not expect records of meetings from other departments, especially from people not even at the meeting.
 We produce records should they be needed.
-Furthermore, this was a commentary on a draft UNSCR that no longer exists.”221
+Furthermore, this was a commentary on a draft UNSCR that no longer exists.”[^221]

-673. Lord Goldsmith told the Inquiry that, although the draft resolution he had discussed with Mr Blair on 22 October had, as Mr Powell had pointed out, been replaced, “none of these immediate changes affected the concerns” he had raised.222
+673. Lord Goldsmith told the Inquiry that, although the draft resolution he had discussed with Mr Blair on 22 October had, as Mr Powell had pointed out, been replaced, “none of these immediate changes affected the concerns” he had raised.[^222]

 674. Mr Blair told the Inquiry:

-“… I can’t remember exactly what I said after 22 October [the meeting with Lord Goldsmith], but I should imagine I said, ‘Well, you [Lord Goldsmith] had better make sure it does meet our objectives.’”223
+“… I can’t remember exactly what I said after 22 October [the meeting with Lord Goldsmith], but I should imagine I said, ‘Well, you [Lord Goldsmith] had better make sure it does meet our objectives.’”[^223]

-221 Note (handwritten) Powell, 25 October 2002, ‘File’.
+[^221]: Note (handwritten) Powell, 25 October 2002, ‘File’.
-222 Statement, 4 January 2011, paragraph 3.7.
+[^222]: Statement, 4 January 2011, paragraph 3.7.
-223 Public hearing, 21 January 2011, pages 55‑56.
+[^223]: Public hearing, 21 January 2011, pages 55‑56.

 318

-The Report of the Iraq InquiryThe UK’s draft strategic objectives
+The UK’s draft strategic objectives

 The preliminary objective for UK policy in Iraq agreed by Mr Straw and Mr Hoon in May, and recorded in Mr Hoon’s minute to Mr Blair of 31 May 2002 (see Section 3.3), was revised in October 2002.
-Mr Stephen Wright, FCO Deputy Under Secretary Defence and Intelligence, told the first FCO co‑ordination meeting on 6 September that, following a conversation with the Chiefs of Staff, he thought more work needed to be done on strategic campaign objectives.224 Mr Bowen sent a draft to Sir David Manning on 4 October, explaining that “Whitehall would find it helpful” to agree objectives “for the present phase of activity” and, “in particular, it would help us in formulating an information strategy”.225 The draft stated that the UK’s prime objective was:
+Mr Stephen Wright, FCO Deputy Under Secretary Defence and Intelligence, told the first FCO co‑ordination meeting on 6 September that, following a conversation with the Chiefs of Staff, he thought more work needed to be done on strategic campaign objectives.[^224] Mr Bowen sent a draft to Sir David Manning on 4 October, explaining that “Whitehall would find it helpful” to agree objectives “for the present phase of activity” and, “in particular, it would help us in formulating an information strategy”.[^225] The draft stated that the UK’s prime objective was:

 “… to rid Iraq of its weapons of mass destruction (WMD) and their associated